Mecha-Weasel/wgasm/readme-v1-v2.txt

 	* Offer to pre-download the "Install" folder into "game-servers".
 	* Offer to setup the "game-servers" Linux user as a Webmin user.

-The main "Install" script (install-wdsms.sh):
+The main "Install" script (install-wgasm.sh):

 	The "Install" script should be run under a completely unprivileged Linux user - that does NOT have any admin privileges using "sudo" or